essprasad/clinical-trials-chatbot/README.md

 [![Deploy to Spaces](https://img.shields.io/badge/Deploy%20to%20Hugging%20Face%20Spaces-blue)](https://huggingface.co/new-space?template=your-username/clinical-trials-chatbot)

-👉 Replace `your-username` with your GitHub username in the link above.
+👉 Replace `essprasad` with your GitHub username in the link above.

 ---